tc39/proposal-temporal/docs/calendar-draft.md

 Temporal.Date.prototype.withTime() : Temporal.DateTime;
 ```

-An additional type, `Temporal.EpochDays`, could be added as an analog of `Temporal.Absolute` but with days instead of nanoseconds since epoch.
+An additional type, `Temporal.EpochDays`, could be added as an analog of `Temporal.Instant` but with days instead of nanoseconds since epoch.

 Here is an illustrated version of this option: